 Anyone who co-owns real estate may ask that the property be divided in what is called a partition.
 Either the parties may voluntarily agree to a partition, or one of them may file a partition action to obtain a judicial ruling about how it should be divided.
-The partition may be in kind, which means that the land will be physically divided between the owners, or it may be a partition by sale, which means that the property will be sold and the proceeds from the sale divided between the owners.Retain a Knowledgeable Litigation Attorney in Westchester or Rockland County
+The partition may be in kind, which means that the land will be physically divided between the owners, or it may be a partition by sale, which means that the property will be sold and the proceeds from the sale divided between the owners.Retain a Knowledgeable Business Attorney in White Plains or Surrounding Areas

 If you are looking for a Rockland or Westchester County litigation attorney, Klose & Associates has the experience and dedication that you deserve.
-Business attorney Peter Klose serves White Plains, Yonkers, Mount Vernon, New Rochelle, Peekskill, Rye, Nyack, Ramapo, Orangetown, New Hempstead, Stony Point, Spring Valley, and New City, among other communities.
+Peter Klose serves White Plains, Yonkers, Mount Vernon, New Rochelle, Peekskill, Rye, Nyack, Ramapo, Orangetown, New Hempstead, Stony Point, Spring Valley, and New City, among other communities.
 Call (845) 727-7727 in Rockland County or (914) 948-1008 in Westchester County, or complete our contact form to set up your free appointment with a White Plains business attorney.
 If you need a probate attorney or assistance with a real estate, business, personal injury, insurance, or legal malpractice matter, we are ready to pull for you.